jacobmaschka/Arboretum_Website/README.md

 ## Overview
 - This project was developed in Fall 2023 for CS444 - Human Computer Interaction.
 - The purpose was to propose a redesign for the current WSU Arboretum website found [here](https://www2.winona.edu/m/arboretum/) (still current as of May 1, 2024).
-- Two team members and I met with arboretum staff to conduct requirements analysis, created a design proposal, gathered feedback, and implemented the product.
+- Two team members and I met with some members of the arboretum staff to conduct a requirements analysis, create a design proposal, gather feedback, and implement the product.
 - The focus was on the tree listing.
-Different groups focused on different aspects, such as taking the tour.
+Different groups focused on various aspects, such as taking the tour.
 ## Languages/Technologies
 - Vanilla HTML/CSS/JavaScript
 - XML